lion4ik/aac-navigation-shared-elements-transition/README.md

 }
 ```

-`FragmentManager` expected to get views as shared elements which will be add to `FragmentTransactioin` by
+`FragmentManager` gets views as shared elements through `getSharedElements()` method implemented by `Fragment`.
+Shared elements will be add to `FragmentTransaction` by `addSharedElement` method.
+Also, in some cases you need to set reordering flag for `FragmentTransaction`.